notshridhar/chain-reaction-ai/README.md

 ## Usage
     $ python3 play.py --help
-    usage: play.py [-h] [-c] enemy
+    usage: play.py [-h] [--depth] [--c-backend] [--random] enemy

     Chain Reaction

     positional arguments:
     enemy        Opponent to play with - [human, minimax]

     optional arguments:
-    -h, --help       show this help message and exit -c, --c-backend  Use c for processing
+    -h, --help   show this help message and exit --depth      maximum tree depth for searching
+    --c-backend  Use c for processing
+    --random     agent picks random move out of n best moves

 ## Enemy Agents
 Here is a list of agents you can play against -
-1. __Minimax__ : With tree search depth of 3 and 5 plies.
+1. __Minimax__ : Simple DFS to minimize loss.
+Very hard to beat because of the aggressive static board evaluation function.

 ## Building C Modules
 C backend modules are written to increase the search speed dramatically.
-To compile them and copy the libraries to the required folder, run build.sh.
+To compile them and copy the libraries to the required folder, run `./build.sh`.

 ## Game Rules